 H+ + HCO3− → CO2 + H2O

-Due to metabolic activity, raised H+ ion concentration promotes the forward reaction increasing the CO2 concentration and decreasing the hydrogen ion concentration.
-In respiratory acidosis, renal compensation by tubular reabsorption of bicarbonate and increased excretion of H+ restores the pH toward normal.
-Both the lungs and the kidneys can affect the hydrogen ion concentration, hence the pH.
+Due to metabolic activity, elevated H+ ion concentration promotes the forward reaction increasing the CO2 concentration and decreasing the H+ ion concentration.
+In respiratory acidosis, renal compensation by tubular reabsorption of bicarbonate and increased excretion of H+ restores normal pH.
+Both the lungs and the kidneys can affect the H+ ion concentration and pH.
 Only the lungs can regulate CO2 concentration, and only the kidneys can regulate bicarbonate and H+ concentration.

 pH = 6.1 + log (HCO3– / (0.03 x PCO2))

 |Normal arterial blood gas||Acidic arterial blood gas||Alkalotic arterial blood gas|

 |HCO3– = 24 mM||HCO3– = 26 mM||HCO3– = 22 mM|

 |PaCO2 = 40 mmHg||PaCO2 = 60 mmHg||PaCO2 = 20 mmHg|

 Renal Handling of Acids and Bases